kidonsky/odyssee-map/README.md

 ### Present

-- Time efficiently : draw quickly a map-like graph with colored edges from a simple text file
+- **Time efficiently** : draw quickly a map-like graph with colored edges from a simple text file
-- Quicly see un-visited places :
+- **Quicly see un-visited places** :
 all unvisited places are represented by an oval and all visited places are represented a box
-- Estimate distances in a look : edges are proportionnals to distance between places
+- **Estimate distances in a look** : edges are proportionnals to distance between places

 ### Roadmap

 - Color Nodes in function of big mother place with a personnal configuration file, by example all deserts places would be colored on yellow, even if the place name begin by *ds* and not *desert*.
+- Add interface to get shorter road between two places
 - Enjoy and add functionnalities

 ## Usage